By Ramananda Das (Richard Brookens) - Enlightened Practice Magazine Column, March/April '05

 Richard Brookens (Ramananda Das) (www.yellowbellmusic.com) will be accompanying Bhagavan Das on tablas, clay pot, and Balinese gong at Yoga Warehouse on March 24th (7 p.m.).
 He will also accompany Durga Das (7:30 p.m.) and Bhagavan Das (9 p.m.) at Karmapalooza on March 26th .

-This will be the second annual Karmapalooza organized by Eden Goldman and Michael Brandwajn, both South Florida yoga teachers.
-Last year, they chose the Make a Wish Foundation as the charity to benefit from the yoga communityís efforts.
+Last year, the Make a Wish Foundation was chosen as the charity to benefit from the yoga community's efforts.
 This year, the series of natural disasters around the world and in Florida has inspired them to choose The Nature Conservancy as the organization to receive the funds generated.
 The Nature Conservancy will use the money in the state of Florida to address an environmental situation that needs our help.
 A trip later in the year is planned to go to see what was done with the funds.
-Serpentine in Concert: ďAn Evening of Para Shakti BhaktiĒ
+Serpentine in Concert: 'An Evening of Para Shakti Bhakti'

 This extraordinary vocalist has found devotional music a happy home for her creative talents.
 Celebrating the release of her new Sanskrit Mantra CD, Serpentine (www.serpentine8.com) will perform a special concert on Saturday, April 29th, 8:00 p.m. at Yoga Warehouse, 508 SW Flagler, in Ft.Lauderdale.
 Accompanying her on Tablas, Udu (Clay Pot), and Flute will be the gifted Ramananda Das (Richard Brookens).
 Tickets: $12 in advance or $15 at the door.
 Yoga Warehouse, Fort Lauderdale, FL.